0xwal/keymux.nvim/README.md

 {
   "0xWal/keymux.nvim",
   priority = 1000,
-  init = function()
+  config = false, -- we use `init` for now to ensure it loaded before other plugins `config` init = function()
     require("keymux").setup({
       duplicate = {
         detect = true,
       },
     })

+    --- ... declare your keys
+    --- ex: require("keys")
   end,
 }
 ```